National Board of Directors

 Peter MacKay, Director at Large

-Peter serves as a Board Member for Cielo Waste Solutions Corp. and on numerous volunteer boards including Wounded Warriors Canada, the Canadian Global Affairs Institute, Integrity Initiatives International, the Canada United States Law Institute and the Stanfield Conversations, Dalhousie University.
-He has been active in Special Olympics, Big Brothers Big Sisters, Children’s Aid Foundation, the Ship Hector Foundation, the Campaign for Acadia.
+Peter serves as a board member for Cielo Waste Solutions Corp. and on numerous volunteer boards including Wounded Warriors Canada, the Canadian Global Affairs Institute, Integrity Initiatives International, the Canada United States Law Institute and the Stanfield Conversations, Dalhousie University.
+He has been active in Special Olympics, Big Brothers Big Sisters, Children’s Aid Foundation, the Ship Hector Foundation, and the Campaign for Acadia.

 He and his wife Nazanin, who is a human rights activist and author, have three children and live in Pictou County, Nova Scotia.